Sen-Gupta/nebulagraph/src/dependencies/README.md

 # NebulaGraph Setup

-This folder contains all the infrastructure setup files for NebulaGraph dependencies.
+This folder contains all the infrastructure set## Notes

+- This setup uses Docker containers for NebulaGraph infrastructure only
+- Use `./deps.sh test` to validate all services are running correctly
+- Volumes are persisted between restarts
+- Use `./deps.sh clean` to remove all data and start freshs for NebulaGraph dependencies.

 ## Structure